florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Wasm was designed with certain design goals in mind.
-// TODO also prove some things like speed, small-binary-size, safety using third-party papers This section presents the design goals according to the specification @spec.
+// TODO also prove some things like speed, small-binary-size, safety using third-party papers This section presents these most relevant design goals necessary for this work.
 Each design goal is accompanied by related information from various papers and articles for a deeper understanding of each goal.

-Some of these design goals are specific to the web, most notably @design_streamable or @design_compact.
-However it turns out that most properties are generally desireable in non-web contexts too#footnote[e.g. portability and compactness for embedded systems @wasm-potential-embedded or portability, modularity and safety for distributed computing @wasm-potential-distributed ].
+// However it turns out that most properties are generally desireable in non-web contexts too#footnote[e.g. portability and compactness for embedded systems @wasm-potential-embedded or portability, modularity and safety for distributed computing @wasm-potential-distributed ].
-// Examples for non-web contexts are embedded systems @wasm-potential-embedded or distributed computing @wasm-potential-distributed.

 ==== Fast <design_fast>
+Wasm is designed to be fast both during startup and execution @spec.
+// It is designed so its bytecode can be quickly read and parsed by a Wasm

+Startup time is optimized through the Wasm bytecode format.
+Wasm's bytecode format is designed to make the runtime's work easier.

+Why does Wasm provide fast startup time?
+- Single-pass compiler, e.g. backwards jumps are disallowed (except for loops).
+Branches are referenced relativly by nesting depth per function.

+This is done through a defined ordering of sections, e.g. by being parsable by a single-pass compiler

 - Fast Runtime
+    - Minimal set of opcodes
-    - Parsable by a single-pass compiler: e.g. no backwards-jumps allowed (except loops), branches are referenced relativly and not absolutely (like jumps and addresses)
+    - Parsable by a single-pass compiler: e.g. no backwards-jumps allowed (except loops), branches are referenced relativly by nesting depth per function (not absolutely with jumps to addresses)
-    - Minimal translation of opcodes: small set of basic opcodes, that exist on most architectures(#todo[insert screenshot of opcode table] (+ proposals for more additional instructions like SIMD, atomics, etc.)
-    - Fast startup time (especially web): Runtime can start parsing a WebAssembly module that is still being downloaded.
-Goes hand in hand with @design_streamable
-- WASM bytecode execute by WASM RT: AOT, JIT, interpreted
-    - RT can switch between fast execution (AOT, JIT) or fast startup time (interpreted)

 #td

+// - WASM bytecode can be execute in a number of different ways:
+An additional property of Wasm bytecode is that it can be either compiled, interpreted or just-in-time compiled by a runtime.
+This allows users to customize Wasm runtimes for their specific needs and usecases.
+For example one could choose compilation to achieve faster execution at the cost of slow startup times due to compilation.
+On the other end users might prefer interpretation where execution speeds are less of a priority and fast startup times or relocatable runtime instances (see @other_features) are needed.

 ==== Safe <design_safe>
-- safe by default in sandbox
+- safe by default
 - Sandboxed
     - Memory access is safe: Wasm is stack based & provides a linear memory, which can only be accessed through indices with bounds checks on every access.
     - Can only interact with host enviroment through functions that are explicitly exposed by the host